Jim Florentine

-James Florentine (born August 18, 1964) is an American comedian, actor, author and television personality.
+James Bernard Florentine (born August 18, 1964) is an American comedian, actor, author, and television personality.
 He is best known for co-hosting That Metal Show on VH1 Classic and voicing several characters on Crank Yankers, including Special Ed and Bobby Fletcher.
 He hosts The Jim Florentine Show on Sirius XM Satellite Radio and a podcast called Everybody Is Awful (Except You).
-He has released six albums of stand-up comedy, two comedy specials, six installments in the Terrorizing Telemarketers prank call compilation, and three installments of the Meet the Creeps hidden camera show.
+He has released six albums of stand-up comedy, two comedy specials, seven installments in the Terrorizing Telemarketers prank call compilation, and three installments of the Meet the Creeps hidden camera show.
 His 2018 book Everybody is Awful (Except You!) reached No. 1 on the Book Soup nonfiction chart.

 Early life

-He was born on August 18, 1964, in Brooklyn, New York, to a large Catholic family; he has six brothers and sisters.
-He launched his career in New York City comedy clubs.
+He was born on August 18, 1964, in Brooklyn (New York) to a large Catholic family.
+He has six brothers and sisters and launched his career in New York City comedy clubs.